Fidelis of Sigmaringen: Veneration

 It is said that a Catholic woman lay concealed near the place of Fidelis' martyrdom as the saint was slain.
 After the soldiers had left, she came out to assess the incident and found the martyr's eyes open, fixed on the heavens.
 He was buried by Catholics the next day.

 The rebels were soon after defeated by the imperial troops, an event which the martyr had foretold.
 The Protestant minister who had participated in Fidelis' martyrdom was converted by this circumstance, made a public abjuration of Calvinism and was received into the Catholic Church.

 After six months, the martyr's body was found to be incorrupt, but his head and left arm were separated from his body.
-The body parts were then placed into two reliquaries, one sent to the Cathedral of Coire, at the behest of the bishop, and laid under the High Altar; the other was placed in the Capuchin church at Weltkirchen, Feldkirch, Austria.
+The body parts were then placed into two reliquaries, one sent to the Coire Cathedral, at the behest of the bishop, and laid under the High Altar; the other was placed in the Capuchin church at Weltkirchen, Feldkirch, Austria.

 Saint Fidelis' feast day in the Catholic Church is celebrated on 24 April.